Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 Examples of circles of concern

-The Circle of Concern includes everything you care about but aren’t always able to change, such global issues or the opinions of others.
-For example, stressing over a friend’s choices or a global hunger.
+The Circle of Concern includes everything you care about but aren’t always able to change, such as global issues or others’ opinions.
+For example, stressing over a friend’s choices or global hunger.
 Make a difference and reduce stress.
 Concentrate on the things you can manage, like your actions.

 Circle of Control vs Circle of Influence